mengyazhu96/figure-skating-analysis/code/notes/predict_worlds.md

 ======================

 ## Methods
-* Reputation only: prior to knowing the skate orders, this is the best we can do with OLS.
+At the World Championships, the top 24 ladies/men, top 16 pairs, and top 20 dance couples after the short program will qualify to the free skate.
+Thus we will first predict short program scores, and then predict the free skate for the skaters that qualify to the free skate.

+* Personal Bests (PB): Predict each skater's personal best short program, and then if they qualify predict their personal best total score.
-* Model 3: grab the elements of the last competition to predict on.
+* Model 3: Assume a skater will repeat the same elements they last competed with.
+Fit Model 3 [(model 3.7 here)](elt_comp_model_3.md) on all of the data up to the 2018 Olympics.
-* Reputation + start order: predict off of an updated model.
+* Reputation + start order OLS: We need the start orders for this model, so we will wait for the draws of start order and predict as the competition begins.

+## Missing data
+Ladies
+* Alisa STOMAKHINA: does not appear in any previous event
+* Elisabetta LECCARDI: does not appear in any previous event
+* Stanislava KONSTANTINOVA: does not appear in any previous event
+* Antonina DUBININA: has never qualified to the free skate

+Antonina DUBININA does not qualify to the free skate in any of our predictive scenarios, so we focus on the other three skaters, who all have junior results that I Googled:
+* Stanislava KONSTANTINOVA placed 4th at Junior Worlds 2018 and consistently scores around 65 for the short program, so we would expect her to qualify for the free skate.
+We predict 65 points for the short and 180 points overall (even though her actual personal best is just under 200).
+* Elisabetta LECCARDI's personal best short program is around 53, but for simplicity we will assume she does not qualify for the free skate and predict her short program score to be 50.
+* Alisa STOMAKHINA's personal best short program is around 41, so we predict her short program score to be 40.

+Pairs
+* Elizaveta KASHITSYNA / Mark MAGYAR: does not appear in any previous event I couldn't find them anywhere, but I watched a YouTube video and would expect them to score very low, so their short prediction is 45 points.

+Dance
+* Teodora MARKOVA / Simon DAZE: has never qualified to the free skate
+* Adel TANKOVA / Ronald ZILBERBERG: has never qualified to the free skate
+* Allison REED / Saulius AMBRULEVICIUS: does not appear in any previous event MARKOVA/DAZE and TANKOVA/ZILDERBERG do not qualify to the free skate in our predictions.
+REED/AMBRULEVICIUS beat TORN/PARTANEN at the 2017 Nebelhorn Trophy, so we assign them a short prediction of 58 points which does not qualify them for the free skate.

 ## Model 3
-Missing data:
-* ladies
-    * Alisa STOMAKHINA event
-    * Elisabetta LECCARDI event
-    * Stanislava KONSTANTINOVA event
-    * Antonina DUBININA free
-* pairs
-    * Elizaveta KASHITSYNA / Mark MAGYAR event
-* dance
-    * Teodora MARKOVA / Simon DAZE free
-    * Adel TANKOVA / Ronald ZILBERBERG free
-    * Allison REED / Saulius AMBRULEVICIUS event

 ### Men
 | Skater               | Score         | Rank |